Chat with us, powered by LiveChat

 Assessment

-The amount of damages awarded to a claimant by PIAB once a case has been fully reviewed.
+The amount of damages awarded to a claimant by the Injuries Resolution Board once a case has been fully reviewed.

 Authorisation

 This issues to the claimant so that they can pursue their claim through the Courts system if they so wish.
-An authorisation is issued if an assessment has been rejected by either party or if the respondent declines to consent to the assessment of the claim by PIAB.
+An authorisation is issued if an assessment has been rejected by either party or if the respondent declines to consent to the assessment of the claim by the Injuries Resolution Board.

 Claim Application Form